Camp Sacramento is where Natalie suffered a fatal anaphylactic reaction in July 2013 after biting into a peanut-containing snack.

 JG: The simple answer is yes, although we haven’t even wrapped our heads around that.
 We will use that [funds from the settlement] to continue to hopefully make an impact – and that would be felt in a big way by both research, clearly, and continued education.
 We haven’t formulated how it all breaks down.
 I think that in turn will make us feel good, so we can continue to do good in the [allergy] community.

-LG: While we haven’t had a chance to formulate a plan at this point, we’re in the mindset that we would work with one of the universities and bring [the story of] Natalie to start the fundraiser, and work on a chair position or something to create an event, and then hopefully raise more money.
+LG: While we haven’t had a chance to formulate a plan at this point.
+But we’re in the mindset that we would work with one of the universities and bring [the story of] Natalie to start the fundraiser, to create an event, and then hopefully raise more money.
 We really do hope to be able to leverage Natalie in that way, and make a much bigger difference now.

 [Editor’s note: Joanne and Louis explain that, before the settlement, Natalie’s foundation had already made a significant donation to research at Stanford University’s Sean Parker Center for Allergy & Asthma Research, plus contributed funds toward FARE Teen Summit and for FARE’s development of preschool allergy materials.]

-GS: Natalie’s passing did touch a nerve in the food allergy community.
+GS: Natalie’s passing touched a nerve in the food allergy community.
 What have people told you about why they were so affected?